gramineproject/gramine/Documentation/attestation.rst

 ``/dev/attestation`` to retrieve the SGX quote and embed it into the RA-TLS certificate.
 The library is *not* thread-safe.

-The library expects the following information in the manifest for EPID based
+The library expects the following information in the manifest:
-attestation:

-- ``sgx.remote_attestation = "epid"`` -- EPID remote attestation is enabled.
-- ``sgx.ra_client_spid`` -- client SPID for EPID remote attestation.
-- ``sgx.ra_client_linkable`` -- client linkable/unlinkable attestation mode.

-For DCAP/ECDSA based attestation, the library expects instead:

 - ``sgx.remote_attestation = "dcap"`` -- DCAP remote attestation is enabled.